 Other Notes

-Dr. Cramer Reed, a classmate from Washington U. and 1st Dean of the KU School of Medicine, Wichita, recruited Phil to help with the establishment of the School and he taught there, following his retirement from VA.
-In 1978 Phil became active with Sons of the American Revolution where he worked with Dr. William Reals (a later Dean of KU School of Medicine, Wichita) and followed Bill as President of Washington Chapter of KSSSAR.
+Dr. Cramer Reed, a classmate from Washington U. and 1st Dean of the KU School of Medicine, Wichita, recruited Phil to help with the establishment of the school and he taught there, following his retirement from VA.
+In 1978, Phil became active with Sons of the American Revolution where he worked with Dr. William Reals (a later Dean of KU School of Medicine, Wichita) and followed Bill as President of the Washington Chapter of KSSSAR.